Understand and Overcome Conflict Avoidance

 The difficulty is that our brain is much better at detecting immediate relief than delayed consequences.
 Because the relief is felt today, the brain interprets the strategy as effective and reinforces it.
 But it doesn't make problems disappear — it delays them, allowing small tensions to grow into major rifts.
 The costs often emerge weeks, months, or years later through resentment, unresolved tensions, emotional distance, unmet needs, weakened boundaries, and relationships that never become fully satisfying, authentic and aligned.

-The pattern therefore creates a powerful illusion: it feels protective because it reduces discomfort now, while quietly increasing vulnerability over time and keeping you away from what is truly aligned with you.
+The pattern therefore creates a powerful illusion: it feels protective because it reduces discomfort now, while quietly increasing your vulnerability over time and keeping you away from what is truly aligned with you.

 The Hidden Costs of Conflict Avoidance